 Three domains: earth, sea and sky, past, present and future.

-- While the main differences are the visual aspects there are more similarities than differences between the triquetra and the triskele.
-Both are holy symbols to Christians and to Pagans.
+- While the main differences are the visual aspects, there are more similarities than differences between the triquetra and the triskele.
+Both are holy symbols to Christians and Pagans.

 The Triskele appearances throughout history

-Well here is a picture of the Triskele symbol on a jug from Egypt dating back to 1400-1350 BC!
+Here is a picture of the Triskele symbol on a jug from Egypt dating back to 1400 BC!

 - The spiral and the triple spiral are among the oldest spiritual symbols created by humans.

-Familiar as an ancient symbol of Sicily, the symbol dates back to when Sicily was part of Magna Graecia, the colonial extension of Greece beyond the Aegean.
+Familiar as an ancient symbol of Sicily, the symbol dates back to when Sicily was part of Magna Graecia, Greece’s colonial extension beyond the Aegean.